Determine How Much Rent You Can Afford

 - List all your income and expenses.

-- Call a Coordinated Services Specialist at 703-222-0880, to assess your income needs for renting a room.
+- Call Coordinated Services Planning at 703-222-0880, and ask a specialist to help you assess your income needs for renting a room.

 Identify and Research Neighborhoods

 - Look for neighborhoods convenient to places you go to regularly such as work, visiting family, friends, shopping, or medical appointments.

 - To calculate the trip time for some of your favorite destinations, contact the Washington Metropolitan Area Transit Authority (www.wmata.com) at 202-637-7000 for information about public transportation options.

 - Visit prospective neighborhoods at different times of the day and night to get an idea of how it might feel coming in late at night or leaving early in the morning.

 - Contact the police district station in the neighborhood you are considering for crime and safety information.

 - The Fairfax County Police Department provides Weekly Crime Data so you can get insight about where crime is happening, and track trends.